Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Pre-existing condition exclusions

 A pre-existing condition is defined under the Private Health Insurance Act as an ailment, illness, or condition where signs or symptoms existed at any time during the six months before your cover started, regardless of whether you knew about it.
+Funds can apply a 12-month waiting period for hospital treatment of pre-existing conditions, but this rule has important limits.

 What funds cannot do